 A buffer area surrounding the freshwater habitat needs to be established, demarcated and strictly adhered to.
 The specific size of the buffer zone was informed by a tool developed by Macfarlane and Bredin (2016) called Buffer zone guidelines for rivers, wetlands and estuaries.
-A buffer of 22 m was determined using the tool and is indicated in Figure 9 below.

-Figure 9: Buffer area surrounding the stream running through the centre of the property
+A buffer of 10 meters from the boundary of the delineated freshwater habitat was determined using the tool and is indicated in Figure 16 below.
+Key personnel need to be established by The Home Market NPC to clear alien vegetation in buffer zone, with an alien vegetation management plan, identifying alien and indigenous species.
+The inclusion of the stormwater control and slope stability measures/infrastructure, may encroach upon this area, therefore the positioning of these structure should be done under the supervision of the ECO and in compliance with the authorized layout plan.
+However, where possible encroachment should be avoided.